🇬🇧 English 🇵🇹 Português 🇨🇳 简体字

 So with this background, let’s look at the way bodhichitta is expressed in this King of Aspiration prayers and the progression of the verses.
 Again, in 2023 in Bodh Gaya, Rinpoche explained there are two ways or two stages of making aspirations in this Pranidhana-Raja:

-• Young bodhisattvas on the Path of Aspiring Conduct: The first way of approaching aspiration is for bodhisattvas like us who are still in the early stages of our journey, the bodhisattvas on what is known as the “Path of Aspiring Conduct” or the “Path of Intentional Conduct”.
+• Young bodhisattvas on the Stage of Aspiring Conduct: The first way of approaching aspiration is for bodhisattvas like us who are still in the early stages of our journey, the bodhisattvas on what is known as the “Stage of Aspiring Conduct” or the “Stage of Intentional Conduct”.
 We have not yet reached the Path of Seeing and the First Bhumi.
 The word “bhumi” is a Sanskrit word that means earth or soil or ground, and it also means stage or level.
 So it has the connotation of a certain stage or level of attainment.
 As Rinpoche said, during this initial stage, we are like young bodhisattvas “who have not yet become spiritually grown up”.

-• Mature bodhisattvas on the Path of Seeing and beyond: The second ways of approaching aspiration is for bodhisattvas who have attained a direct realisation of emptiness.
+• Mature bodhisattvas on the Path of Seeing and beyond: The second way of approaching aspiration is for bodhisattvas who have attained a direct realisation of emptiness.
 They’ve reached the Path of Seeing and they’re now continuing their journey on the higher bhumis.
 In the Mahayana, the path is said to have ten bhumis and the completion of the tenth bhumi is enlightenment.

-As Rinpoche said, the aspiration of ordinary bodhisattvas on the Path of Aspiring Conduct is not yet really reliable yet.
+As Rinpoche said, the aspiration of ordinary bodhisattvas on the Stage of Aspiring Conduct is not yet really reliable yet.
 So initially we need to cultivate qualities such as loving kindness, compassion, devotion, and generosity — and we do this so that we might realise the wisdom of emptiness.
 Remember that our goal is enlightenment, which is realising the truth — the nature of mind and the nature of phenomena — in other words, realising non-duality.

 In his commentary on verse 14, which we’ll come to in a moment, Rinpoche noted that this twofold emphasis on relative and ultimate is a hallmark of the Mahayana.
 And so we have this seemingly paradoxical situation where we’re both (1) aspiring to purify our defilements and thereby attain enlightenment, and yet we’re also (2) aspiring to see that the universe, including ourselves and all beings, is already pure and fully enlightened as it is.
 So we have the twofold desire to both purify the world and all phenomena, and also to see them as already pure — corresponding to the more relative and the more ultimate ways of approaching this aspiration.
 And both aspects are richly developed in this main aspiration in the Pranidhana-Raja.